Khalsa: Background

+The term Khalsa in Sikhism predates the events of Vaisakhi in 1699.
+Before the formalization of the Khalsa Panth in April 1699, the term Khalsa referred to a very special Sikh who was held in high esteem and considered as being close to the Guru.
+The Khalsa Panth's formalization in 1699 essentially opened this restricted class of Sikhs as a possibility to attain for the wider congregation.
+During the period of Banda Singh Bahadur, two extant hukamnamas of Banda that were issued to the Sikh congregations of Bhai Rupa and Jaunpur refer to them as being 'Akal Purakh jio da Khalsa' (meaning "the Khalsa of the Immortal Being").
+With the later hukamnamas of Guru Gobind Singh's widowed wives, Mata Sundari and Mata Sahib Devan, of which there are around a dozen issued variously between the years 1717–1732, the Khalsa is also described as belonging to the supreme god, termed as Akal Purakh.
+By the time the Akal Takht began to issue hukamnamas, referring to itself as Sat Sri Akal Purakh ji ka Khalsa', the phrase 'Waheguru ji ka Khalsa' had already been established in common Sikh parlence to refer to specific people or a collective.

 The Sikhs faced religious persecution during the Mughal Empire rule.
 Guru Arjan Dev, the fifth Guru, was arrested and executed by Mughal Emperor Jahangir in 1606.
 The following Guru, Guru Hargobind formally militarised the Sikhs and emphasised the complementary nature of the temporal power and spiritual power.
 In 1675, Guru Tegh Bahadur, the ninth Guru of the Sikhs and the father of Guru Gobind Singh was executed by the Mughal emperor Aurangzeb for resisting religious persecution of non-Muslims, and for refusing to convert to Islam.
-Guru Gobind Singh’s sons were killed since they refused to convert to Islam.
+Guru Gobind Singh's sons were killed since they refused to convert to Islam.

 Foundation

-In 1699, the tenth Guru of Sikhism, Guru Gobind Singh asked Sikhs to gather at Shri Anandpur Sahib on 13 April 1699, the day of Vaisakhi, the annual harvest festival.
-Guru Gobind Singh addressed the congregation from the entryway of a tent pitched on a hill, now called Shri Kesgarh Sahib.
+In 1699, the tenth Guru of Sikhism, Guru Gobind Singh asked Sikhs to gather at Anandpur Sahib on 13 April 1699, the day of Vaisakhi, the annual harvest festival.
+Guru Gobind Singh addressed the congregation from the entryway of a tent pitched on a hill, now called Kesgarh Sahib.
 He drew his sword, according to the Sikh tradition, and then asked for a volunteer from those who gathered, someone willing to sacrifice his head.
 One came forward, whom he took inside a tent.
 The Guru returned to the crowd without the volunteer, but with a bloody sword.